CUH Logo

 Insulin option

-Needing to do an injection may sound a bit daunting but the injection is simple.
+When blood glucose levels rise above the recommended range your own insulin production can be ‘topped up’ with an injection of insulin.
+Needing to give yourself an injection may sound a bit daunting, but the injection is simple.
 It is given with a short needle into the fatty tissue just under the skin and is much less painful than the finger pricks you are already doing.
-We have a demonstration video for you to watch on the Rosie website which will help this to become clear for you.

 The insulin that you take does not cross the placenta to your baby.

-There are two times for giving insulin
+There are two times for giving insulin, and two types of insulin

 The dose of insulin is likely to increase as your pregnancy progresses, this is normal.
 Daily blood glucose monitoring is very important as it shows when a change in insulin dose is needed.